 There are two types of apartment amenities:

-Most of the time, these amenities are only available to residents and their guests.
-In some cases, the property management team limits usage of community amenities to certain hours of the day.
+Most of the time, community amenities are only available to residents and possibly their guests.
+In some cases, property management limits their usage to certain hours of the day.

 - Movie theaters/media rooms